maxmoneycash/cash-trading-game/README.md

 Below is a comprehensive formalization of a novel algorithm for generating random candlestick charts that are mathematically grounded, verifiably random, and designed to mimic organic market behavior.
 This builds on the initial ideas, incorporating inspiration from the PriceGenerator library (which uses probabilistic candle direction, body sizes, and outliers to create controllable synthetic data).
 The algorithm addresses the weaknesses in the current deterministic approach by using stochastic processes for soundness, while preserving the visual and trading "feel" (e.g., volatility clustering, trends, consolidations, and big moves) without hardcoded "real-life" events or deterministic patterns.

-I've structured this as a report with sections for clarity: current state analysis, key requirements, mathematical foundations, algorithmic considerations, integration with game mechanics, verification/testing strategies, and potential risks/challenges.
+I've structured this as a report with sections for clarity: current state analysis, key requirements, mathematical foundations, detailed algorithmic description with pseudocode, integration with game mechanics, verification/testing strategies, and potential risks/challenges.
 This ensures the final solution can be proved sound through simulations and stats, while mimicking the qualities of the current charts.

 ### 1. Current State Analysis
 The existing code in `src/CandlestickChart.tsx` (lines 1-1739) generates a fixed array of ~3000 daily candles in a loop, starting from a fixed price ($10) and simulating progression from 2009 onward.